-Replace the circuit board and repeat the diagnostic cycle to check for any further alarms.
-E66: Heating element power supply relay faulty (incompatibility between the sensing and the state of the Relay K2)
+E66: Heating element power supply relay faulty E66 (inconsistency between the sensing and the status of the K2 Relay)

-Measure between the connector J3-1/J3-2 of the main circuit board and the appliance body.
-(Fig. 6) Is there any dispersion?
+Measure between the connector J3-1/J3-2 of the main circuit board and the appliance body. - (Fig. 6) - Are there any dispersions?